4.29 from 7 votes

 cream cheese cinnamon roll icing.

-While rolls bake, mix the frosting.
-Microwave 1 8oz block of cream cheese and ½ stick butter for 30 seconds or so, until stirrable.
+While rolls bake, mix the cream cheese frosting.
+Microwave an 8oz block of cream cheese and ½ stick butter for 30 seconds or so, until stirrable.
 Microwave another 30 seconds if needed.

-Once you can stir the mixture easily, add powdered sugar, vanilla extract, milk, a splash of coffee, and a pinch of salt.
+Once you can stir the mixture easily, add 32oz of powdered sugar, 1 teaspoon of vanilla extract, milk, a splash of coffee, and a pinch of salt.
 Whisk together well, until there are no lumps.

 cinnamon rolls on a stove.